 Monitoring and evaluation projects involve a range of people who enable the project to be successful.
 This session considers how to manage a team effectively, how to get the members to support the change that is being delivered and how to ensure the team is more skilled at the end of the project than at the commencement.

 Creating a learning culture within monitoring and evaluation

 Organisations and individuals must commit to learning from conception to closure.
 This session of the course promotes the benefits of continuous learning and development and methods that can be used to prove this contributes to project success.

 Project work and presentation

-PCMI Limited is a Registered Education Provider with the Project Management Institute.
-This course will provide 35 Professional Development Units (PDUs) to any participant who holds a relevant PMI credential.
+PCMI Limited is a Registered Education Provider.
+This course will provide 35 Professional Development Units to any participant who holds a relevant credential.

 As part of the course, participants are required to define and complete a monitoring and evaluation project which will have positive impact in either the workplace or the community.
 A final report must be submitted before completing the course.
 Once the submission is received, it will be reviewed and delegates will be asked to respond to a series of questions tailored to the submission.